ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 1. Easy to understand: the gRPC methods, together with requests and responses, can easily be understood from a proto file.
 2. An HTTP API for the schema registry can easily be exposed (if needed).
+3. This API can be extended to include other methods that a connector might need (e.g. connector storage)

 **Disadvantages**:

 1. Changes needed to communicate Conduit's gRPC port to the connector.
+2. Streams are faster that gRPC method calls.
+However, registering or fetching a schema is an infrequent operation, so this is not a concern for us.

 #### Chosen option